Helia Southbelt Healthcare Ratings & Violations

 Contamination in nursing facilities is a serious problem that can affect the health and well-being of every patient.
 Because of that, the nursing staff and housekeeping employees are required to follow specific procedures and protocols to minimize the potential spread of infections, contagious diseases, viruses, and bacteria.
 Unfortunately, not all nursing homes follow these protocols, which is often harmful to the resident.
-Rosenfeld Injury Lawyers have provided legal representation to Illinois nursing home residents who have suffered harm from a preventable infection while residing at skilled nursing homes like Helia Southbelt Healthcare.
+Rosenfeld Injury Lawyers LLC have provided legal representation to Illinois nursing home residents who have suffered harm from a preventable infection while residing at skilled nursing homes like Helia Southbelt Healthcare.

 Helia Southbelt Healthcare

 This Four Fountains Center is a 156-certified-bed ‘for-profit’ Nursing Home providing cares and services to residents of Belleville and St. Clair County, Illinois.
 The Medicare/Medicaid-participating facility is located at:

 As a part of the Helia Healthcare System, Four Fountains Helia Southbelt Healthcare Center provides rehabilitation services, skilled nursing care and long-term care along with neuromuscular disorder care, cardiac care, amputation care, fracture care, IV therapy care, pain management, enteral nutrition, nutritional support, advanced wound care, tracheostomy care and post-operative wound care.

 Belleville Nursing Home Resident Safety Concerns

 The state of Illinois and the federal government nursing home regulatory agencies regularly update the national nursing facility database system.
 The Medicare.gov information contains a historical list of filed complaints, opened investigations, health violations and safety concerns of every facility in the United States.